-Accidents that are considered as candidates for producing bounding releases of radioactivity from process related accidents are fires, explosions, nuclear criticality, and improper installation of the off-gas filter on the fluidized bed reactor vessel.
-Accidents that can produce bounding releases of hazardous chemicals are $\text{HNO}3$ and sodium hydroxide (NaOH) reactions.
+Accidents that are considered as candidates for producing bounding releases of radioactivity from process related accidents are fires, explosions, nuclear criticality, and improper installation of the offgas filters on the fluidized bed reactor vessel.
+Accidents that can produce bounding releases of hazardous chemicals are the fluorine (F2) release, hydrogen fluoride (HF) release, nitric acid (HNO3) sodium hydroxide (NaOH) reactions, and UF6 release.

 Fires involving uranium metal in process, combustible waste, uranium-bearing organic solutions, and the baghouse are possible.
-However, the organic solution fire and filter fire can be the most significant for the following reasons:
+However, the organic solution fire and filter fire could be the most significant for the following reasons:

-- The quantity of metal available for combustion in process and in wastes is small relative to the total facility inventory. - The typical airborne release (ARF) fraction for metal fires is relatively small ( $10^{-4}$ to $10^{-5}$ ) compared to other accidents (e.g., $3 \times 10^{-2}$ for uranium oxide powder suspension). - The relative quantity of combustible waste, that is outside of containers and available to be involved in a fire, should be small.
+- The quantity of metal available for combustion in process and in wastes is small relative to the total facility inventory. - The typical airborne release fraction (ARF) for metal fires is relatively small ( $10^{-4}$ to $10^{-5}$ ) compared to other accidents (e.g., $3 \times 10^{-2}$ for uranium oxide powder suspension). - The relative quantity of combustible waste, that is outside of containers and available to be involved in a fire, should be small.